microsoft/horseshoe-bnn/README.md

 ## License

-This repository is licensed under the MIT license.
+This repository is licensed under the Microsoft Research license.

 ## Contributing